connectsolutions/best-practices/architecture/reactive-microservices.md

 ### Scaling Hexagonal Architecture with Microservices

 The term "Microservice Architecture" has sprung up over the last few years to describe a particular way of designing software applications as suites of independently deployable services.
-This approach is an excellent way to apply the hexagonal architecture to an application such that it can scale over time but maintain the characteristics of maintainability and extensability.
+This approach is an excellent way to apply the hexagonal architecture to an application such that it can scale over time but maintain the characteristics of maintainability and extensibility.

 ## <a name="microservices"></a>Microservices Described
 Microservice Architecture is an architectural concept that aims to decouple a solution by decomposing functionality into discrete independently deployable services.
 Think of it as applying many of the principles of [SOLID](http://en.wikipedia.org/wiki/SOLID_(object-oriented_design) at an architectural level, instead of classes you've got services.